tortxof/fcc-portfolio/src/_about.md

 essential tool for developers.
 After starting FreeCodeCamp's Front End Development Certification, I began attending weekly meetups for FreeCodeCamp in Greenville, SC.
 At these meetups I have collaborated on coding challenges with fellow FCC students.
+I completed FreeCodeCamp's Front End Development Certification in August 2016.
 My experience with Linux server administration goes back to the mid 2000s.
 I have experience deploying LAMP stack software such as phpBB and Wordpress.
 More recently, I've employed Docker for deployment of my own Python back-end projects.
 I've been employed for more than 13 years as a computer technician repairing Windows desktop and laptop computers.